 Hair spray poisoning

-Hair spray poisoning occurs when someone breathes in (inhales) hair spray or accidentally or intentionally sprays this substance down their throat or into their eyes.
+Hair spray poisoning occurs when someone breathes in (inhales) hair spray or sprays it down their throat or into their eyes.

 - Denatured alcohol